Introducing the Inspector-General of Biosecurity

 If requested by stakeholders, the Inspector-General may also review the department’s process for preparing draft biosecurity import risk assessments.

-The Inspector-General provides reports to the Federal Minister for Agriculture and publishes these on the Inspector-General of biosecurity’s website—unless they contain information that is considered prejudicial to the public interest.
+The Inspector-General provides reports to the Federal Minister for Agriculture, Drought and Emergency Management and publishes these on the Inspector-General of biosecurity’s website—unless they contain information that is considered prejudicial to the public interest.

-The Inspector-General is independent of the Minister for Agriculture and the Director of Biosecurity.
+The Inspector-General is independent of the Minister for Agriculture, Drought and Emergency Management and the Director of Biosecurity.
 However, the Inspector-General may:

 - consider the minister’s request for a review; and/or